erolcan-er/TSD-Paper-Supplementaries/README.md

 ## Contents

-- `prompt_templates/` – Raw and/or processed datasets used in this project.
+- `prompt_templates/` – Prompt templates used in our paper presented at the 28th International Conference on Text, Speech and Dialogue.
 - `README.md` – This file.
 - `LICENSE` – License information.